 Remarried empress

-There’s no telling what kind of a future awaits the empress after her divorce.
-After all, she is now married to someone else and has to contend with society’s expectations of her.
-In this article, we explore some of the realities that she may face as a remarried empress.
+There needs to be a telling of what kind of a future awaits the Remarried empress after her divorce.
+She is presently hitched to another person and needs to fight with society’s assumptions for her.
+In this article, we investigate a portion of the fundamental factors that she might look at as a remarried sovereign.

 Remarried empress: Her story